Find the right McCarthy & Stone retirement apartment for you

 How long does a development take to build?

 Once a piece of land has been acquired, a planning application needs to be submitted and approved, taking on average 12 months.
-A build start will then take place within 6 months, and we expect the development to be ready for first occupations approximately 12 months from build start for a Retirement Living development and 18 months for an Assisted Living development.
+A build start will then take place within 6 months, and we expect the development to be ready for first occupations approximately 12 months from build start for a Retirement Living development and 18 months for an Retirement Living PLUS development.
 All dates listed are approximates and each site varies.Find out more

 When can I buy my apartment?